Pixboost/website-hugo-theme/site/content/blog/png-to-next-gen-conversion/index.md

 After running the experiments above on the bunch of PNGs, the requirement distilled itself:

 {{< emphasise >}}
-We should be able to distinguish between photos and illustration/logos then use lossy compression for the first and lossless for the latter
+We would like to distinguish between photos and illustration/logos then use lossy compression for the first and lossless for the latter
 {{< /emphasise >}}

 ## Solution